Linuslb/dot-and-scribble/README.txt

 This is a project made in Javascript.
-Doing it to learn Javascript and Git
+Doing it to learn Javascript and Git.
+Also for learning HTML and CSS